Collaborative clusters setup

 • Consider removing any configurations in the api section (restapi, ipfsproxy): follower peers should not be told how their peers APIs should look like.
 Misconfiguring the APIs might open unwanted security holes. ipfs-cluster-follow overrides any api configuration by creating a secure, local-only endpoint.

-• Reset connection_manager/high_water and low_water to sensible defaults if you modified them for your trusted peers configuration.
+• Reset connection_manager and resource_manager settings to sensible defaults if you modified them for your trusted peers configuration.

 • Set follower_mode to true: while non-trusted peers cannot do anything to the cluster pinset, they can still modify their own view of it, which may be very confusing.
 This setting (which ipfs-cluster-follow activates automatically) ensures useful error messages are returned when trying to perform write actions.